Skip to main content

 How Do I Qualify My Customer?

 Still not certain if the customer is thinking of buying from you?
+Knowing how to qualify a lead in sales can help you identify genuine interest and move the sales process forward.

 For more Hacks, check out our YouTube page.